JLalib/JLalib/README.md

 ### Hi there 👋
+How's it going?.
 My name is Bilal, I'm from Spain.

 🌱 I’m currently learning everything.